 Primary Insurance Amount

 A worker’s retirement benefit is based on the primary insurance amount (PIA).
 The worker’s monthly benefit is payable at full retirement age (FRA).
-Full retirement age changes depending upon the worker’s birth year.
+Full retirement age changes depending on the worker’s birth year.

 - The full retirement age is 66 for those born between 1943 and 1954.